 Many of the predictable disputes can be anticipated by a partnership agreement at the outset as it will provide for a mechanism in the event of a breakup.
 To fight over the carcass of the business normally involves legal costs.
 Therefore only fight if it benefits you (not just to wind-up your partner).
 Ask yourself 'What's in it for me?'.
 If the answer is 'nothing much', opt to shake hands and move on.

-avoid them".
-It first appeared in My Business Magazine where Paul had a regular column.
+This article first appeared in My Business Magazine.
 Click here for a printer friendly version.